txhammer68/plasma-Lockscreen-nest-hub/readme.md

 ## Modifications
 * Display unread gmail messages count
 * Current weather temp and conditions
-* Calendar events from public web ical
+* Calendar events - national day web ical
-* Hide clock and status info on kb/mouse movement
+* kb/mouse movement, hide clock and status info, show login/password Ui
-* Show login/password Ui on kb/mouse movement
 * Enlarged user avatar and font
 * Removed virtual keyboard, battery status

 An attempt to get an android type lockscreen <br/>
-Or what i learned using linux for 2 years.
-Skill level - Advanced <br/>
+Or what i learned using linux for 2 years. <br/>
 ![Image of Lockscreen](lockscreen.gif)

 ### How it works: